sadiul-hakim/HK_learn_spring_batch/Expert_Project/README.md

 ## Types of Partitioning

-1. Local (Running on one machine)
+1. Local (Running on one machine) ✔️
-2. Remote (Running on multiple machine)
+2. Remote (Running on multiple machine) (Not of my scope for now).
+This need queue like kafka for communication. ⭕